crosstyan/stupid/README.md

 } a_plex_t;
 ```

-and I refuse the latter, since it's technically an anonymous struct that given a
+I refuse the latter, because technically that's:

+- an anonymous struct
-name via typedef.
+- that’s been given a name only via `typedef`.

+It works, but the struct itself is never get registerd in the struct namespace.
+I like my structs (or plexes) named.

+---

-Why the `typedef` dance? cuz C struct lives in a different namespace than other types, unlike C++.
+Why the `typedef` dance?

+cuz C struct lives in a different namespace than other types, unlike C++.

+---

 Try to guess the size of `a_plex` above.
 If the answer is 9 bytes, you're tricked by alignment and padding.

-to make it 9 bytes really, you always could add `__attribute__((packed))`, although the CPU might not happy (and sometimes traps you)
+to make it 9 bytes really, you always could add `__attribute__((packed))`, although the CPU might be not happy (and sometimes traps you)

 > trivia: bit-field

-### Interlude (2)

-Memory is flat.

-If that’s not obvious, go look at the memory map of a microcontroller like the STM32F411.

-In its reference manual, see:

-- Chapter 5, Figure 14: Memory map
-- Table 10: STM32F411xC/xE register boundary addresses

-It's quite hard to explain without introducing Von Neumann architecture, Harvard
-architecture, and what a ROM(instruction memory)/RAM(data memory) is.

-Nowadays, most of the microcontrollers are (pretending to be) Von Neumann
-architecture, which means:

-> instructions and data are stored in the same memory space.

-now you could look at the memory map again...

 ### Union